Here's who's leading Trump against. Biden Election Polls - ExBulletin

 The Reuters/Ipsos poll shows the war between Israel and Hamas is dividing Biden's base, with 44% of registered Democratic voters saying they disapprove of his handling of the conflict.
 Of those voters, 77% said they would vote for Biden, compared to 93% who said. they approve of his response to the war.

-A New York Times/Siena/Philadelphia Inquirer poll conducted in April and released May 13 also found that Biden was tied with Trump among Hispanic voters in all six battleground states (Pennsylvania, Arizona, Michigan, Georgia, Wisconsin and Nevada) and followed it by four. points among 18- to 29-year-olds, two groups who voted for Biden by more than 60% in 2020, according to the Times.
+The New York Times/Siena/Philadelphia Inquirer poll also found that Biden is tied with Trump among Hispanic voters in all six battleground states (Pennsylvania, Arizona, Michigan, Georgia, Wisconsin and Nevada) and trails him by four points among those ages 18 to 29, two groups that voted for Biden by more than 60% in 2020, according to the Times.

-Trump would beat Biden in five of six of those states (Pennsylvania, Arizona, Michigan, Georgia and Nevada), except Wisconsin, according to a New York Times/Siena/Philadelphia Inquirer poll, while a May CBS poll found revealed that Biden was trailing Trump. by five points in Arizona and nine points in Florida.

-Poll finds economy, immigration, abortion and inflation top issues for voters, in that order, while a majority trust Trump over Biden to handle the economy , crime and the Israeli-Palestinian conflict, but trusts Biden more than Trump on abortion. .

 Surprising fact